-3. Compare the medication information the patient brought to the hospital with the medications ordered for the patient by the hospital in order to identify and resolve discrepancies.
+Compare the medication information the patient brought to the hospital with the medications ordered for the patient by the hospital in order to identify and resolve discrepancies.

 Note: Discrepancies include omissions, duplications, contraindications, unclear information, and changes.
 A qualified individual, identified by the hospital, does the comparison.
-(See also HR.01.06.01, EP 1)

-4. Provide the patient (or family as needed) with written information on the medications the patient should be taking when he or she is discharged from the hospital or at the end of an outpatient encounter (for example, name, dose, route, frequency, purpose).
-Note: When the only additional medications prescribed are for a short duration, the medication information the hospital provides may include only those medications.
-For more information about communications to other providers of care when the patient is discharged or transferred, refer to Standard PC.04.02.01.
+4. Provide the patient (or family, caregiver, or support person as needed) with written information on the medications the patient should be taking when they are discharged from the hospital or at the end of an outpatient encounter (for example, name, dose, route, frequency, purpose).

-5. Explain the importance of managing medication information to the patient when he or she is discharged from the hospital or at the end of an outpatient encounter.
-Note: Examples include instructing the patient to give a list to his or her primary care physician; to update the information when medications are discontinued, doses are changed, or new medications (including over-the-counter products) are added; and to carry medication information at all times in the event of emergency situations.
+5. Explain the importance of managing medication information to the patient when they are discharged from the hospital or at the end of an outpatient encounter.

+Note: Examples include instructing the patient to give a list to their primary care physician; to update the information when medications are discontinued, doses are changed, or new medications (including over-the-counter products) are added; and to carry medication information at all times in the event of emergency situations.
 (For information on patient education on medications, refer to Standards MM.06.01.03, PC.02.03.01, and PC.04.01.05.)

-Reduce the harm associated with clinical alarm systems.
+Reduce patient harm associated with clinical alarm systems.